ponylang/release-bot-action/README.md

           entrypoint: update-version-in-VERSION.bash
           git_user_name: "Ponylang Main Bot"
           git_user_email: "ponylang.main@gmail.com"

+  # tag for release
+  # this will kick off the next stage of the release process
+  # no additional steps should be added to this job
+  tag-release:
+    name: Tag the release
+    needs:
+      - pre-tagging
+    runs-on: ubuntu-latest
+    steps:
+      - name: Checkout main
+        uses: actions/checkout@v2
+        with:
+          ref: "main"
+          token: ${{ secrets.RELEASE_TOKEN }}
       - name: Trigger artifact creation
         uses: docker://ponylang/release-bot-action:0.5.0
         with:
           entrypoint: trigger-artifact-creation.bash
+          git_user_name: "Ponylang Main Bot"
+          git_user_email: "ponylang.main@gmail.com"

+  # all cleanup tags that should happen after tagging for release should happen
+  # in the post-tagging job. examples of things you might do:
+  # add a new unreleased section to a changelog
+  # set a version back to "snapshot"
+  # in general, post-tagging is for "going back to normal" from tasks that were
+  # done during the pre-tagging job
+  post-tagging:
+    name: Tasks run after tagging the release
+    needs:
+      - tag-release
+    runs-on: ubuntu-latest
+    steps:
+      - name: Checkout main
+        uses: actions/checkout@v2
+        with:
+          ref: "main"
+          token: ${{ secrets.RELEASE_TOKEN }}
+      - name: Add "unreleased" section to CHANGELOG.md
+        uses: docker://ponylang/release-bot-action:0.5.0
+        with:
+          entrypoint: add-unreleased-section-to-changelog.bash
           git_user_name: "Ponylang Main Bot"
           git_user_email: "ponylang.main@gmail.com"
 ```